codefori/docs/docs/pages/developing/local/migrate.md

         /pgm3.clle
 ```

+> [!NOTE]
-Note that it will create all directories and stream files with lowercase names.
+> It will create all directories and stream files with lowercase names.

 ### IBM Project Explorer Migration tool